gunesevitan/cs/[Course] Introduction to Programming in C - Duke University/Course 2 - Writing, Running, and Fixing Code in C/README.md

-* C files have quiz answers and assignment solutions from the each week.
+* C files have quiz answers and assignment solutions from each week.

 ------------------------------------------------------------